Social media strategy

 Local businesses often wrestle with how much to invest in organic content versus paid campaigns.
 The right balance depends on goals, audience, and resources.

-Give every channel a clear job
+Give every channel a clear job: paid vs organic social

 Organic content builds community trust, while paid campaigns amplify reach and accelerate results.
 Identify which business goals belong to each channel so budgets and expectations stay aligned.